 The department offers ACS-certified B.S. in Chemistry degree in addition to the M.S. in Chemistry.
 Also available are several concentrations at the undergraduate and graduate levels in addition to undergraduate minor programs.

 Our department is extremely well-equipped with modern instruments including 300 MHz NMR, liquid chromatography, GC-MS, high resolution FTIR, and Raman equipment.

 The B.S. in Chemistry program is the primary degree for entry into the chemical and pharmaceutical industry and also for graduate programs in chemistry, biochemistry, pharmaceutical chemistry, bio-medical engineering, and many other areas.
 This degree program is especially suitable for potential applicants to professional schools in medicine, pharmacy, and veterinary medicine.
 Pre-med students usually take the MCAT exam in their junior years after completing organic chemistry.

 The M.S. programs are designed for working chemists in local industries who want to extend their knowledge in modern chemistry and pharmaceutical chemistry.

-Major in chemistry program is particularly well suited to premedical students.
-Entrance requirements for most medical schools require an undergraduate program to include a general course in biology, general physics, English composition, a modern language and some calculus, in addition to a strong chemistry background.
+The major in chemistry program is particularly well suited to premedical students.
+Entrance requirements for most medical schools require an undergraduate program to include a general course in biology, general physics, English composition, modern language, and some calculus, in addition to a strong chemistry background.
 Premedical students should add to the Bachelor of Science with a major in chemistry program two semesters of general biology (botany and zoology) and, perhaps, one advanced biology course as electives.
 Pre Professional counseling for science and health careers is available on campus.

 American Chemical Society Certification